Addpixel/KirbyComments/README.md

 #### `$comment->id() : integer`

 The per-page unique identifier of the comment.
-Ids start at 1, not a 0.
+Ids start at 1, not at 0.

 #### `$comment->name() : string`